Herobiam/contactserver/README.md

 This is a basic Express server that provides an API for managing contacts.

 ## Features

-- Serve static files from the `public` directory
 - Simple API for adding, deleting, and retrieving contacts
 - Uses `dotenv` to load environment variables from a `.env` file
 - Supports CORS for cross-origin requests